iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-protectAndManageData.md

 });
 ```

-Tadaada that's it!

-It's always better to understand the car engine before driving it, right?
-So
-let's take a look under the hood and see what happened when you clicked on the
+Here's a quick overview of what happened when you clicked the **Protect Data**
-button **Protect Data**.
+button:

 ![alt text](/assets/hello-world/dataprotector.png)